Sigma Orionis: Cluster

 HD 294271 and HD 294272 make up the "double" star Struve 761 (or STF 761).
 It is three arc minutes from σ Orionis, which is also known as Struve 762.

-Over 30 other probable cluster members have been detected within an arc minute of the central star, mostly brown dwarfs and planetary mass objects such as S Ori 70, but including the early M red dwarfs 2MASS J05384746-0235252 and 2MASS J05384301-0236145.
+Over 30 other probable cluster members have been detected within an arc minute of the central star, mostly brown dwarfs and planetary mass objects such as S Ori 60, but including the early M red dwarfs 2MASS J05384746-0235252 and 2MASS J05384301-0236145.
 In total, several hundred low mass objects are thought to be cluster members, including around a hundred spectroscopically measured class M stars, around 40 K class stars, and a handful of G and F class objects.
 Many are grouped in a central core, but there is a halo of associated objects scattered across more than 10 arc-minutes.
+The cluster includes a few L-dwarfs, which are determined to be planetary mass objects.
+In the past a few T-dwarfs were thought to be part of the cluster, but so far most of these T-dwarfs turned out to be brown dwarfs in the foreground.
+Some of these L-dwarfs (around 29%) are surrounded by a dusty disk.
+The cluster also contains a pair consisting out of the brown dwarf SE 70 and the planetary-mass object S Ori 68, which are separated by 1700 astronomical units.
+In 2024 high-resolution imaging with ALMA of K-stars and early M-stars showed gaps and rings in the disks around these stars.
+One star called Haro 5-34 (SO 1274, K7-type star) showed five gaps, seemingly arranged in a resonant chain.
+The disks in the cluster are small, either due to external photoevaporation by σ Orionis or the intermediate age of the region.